BrandonCoulter/Wordle-Solver/README.md

 The script will remove all words that do not meet the requirments leaving a smaller list of possible words.

-Repeat the process until the final word or the correct answer is guess.
+Repeat the process until the final word or the correct answer is guessed.